lz8399/myblog/content/post/2019/[UE4]Remove and Add Instanced Foliage Mesh at Run-time.md

 ##### Optimization

+1, Issue:
-1, If execute `RemoveInstance` or `UpdateInstanceTransform` multiple times at one frame, set `bAutoRebuildTreeOnInstanceChanges` to false would improve performance.
+If Instanced Mesh count is too large, e.g. one million, execute `RemoveInstance` or `UpdateInstanceTransform` multiple times at one frame, frame rate would drop violently.
+Solution:
+Set `bAutoRebuildTreeOnInstanceChanges` to false before manipulate Instanced Mesh, then execute all the operation of Instanced Mesh you want, then set `bAutoRebuildTreeOnInstanceChanges` to true, then execute `BuildTreeIfOutdated(true, false);`, thus frame rate dropping isn't as violent as before.

 ##### Reference